esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Prokopec-Ubelaker module.md

         """Create nasal prediction with 2mm added as FSTT"""
         try:
             # Update status
-            self.predictionStatusLabel.text = "Creating predictions with 2mm FSTT..."
+            self.predictionStatusLabel.setText("Creating predictions with 2mm FSTT...")
             slicer.app.processEvents()

             # Run the mirror prediction first (to ensure we have all the base measurements)
             self.onCreateMirrorPredictionClicked()

             # Check if mirror predictions were created successfully
-            if not self.predictionStatusLabel.text.startswith("✅"):
+            if not self.predictionStatusLabel.text.startswith("?"):
                 return  # Error already shown by the mirror prediction method

             # Get number of planes